-Unless specified otherwise by the Owner, measurements to evaluate adherence with this Policy will be performed at the PCC using an IEEE Std.
-1453 compliant flickermeter.
-If it is not practical to obtain measurements at the PCC, they may be taken at the closest available location.
-The corresponding Flicker emission at the PCC will then be calculated from those measurements.
-The monitoring period will be of sufficient duration to characterize the variable nature of the User's load profile.
-For Flicker evaluations this will generally be a period of at least one week.
+Unless specified otherwise by the Owner, measurements to evaluate adherence with this Policy will be performed at the PCC, using an IEC 61000-4-15 compliant flickermeter.
+If it is not practical to obtain measurements at the PCC, they may be taken at the closest available location and the corresponding Flicker emission at the PCC will then be calculated from those measurements.
+The monitoring period will be of sufficient duration to characterize the variable nature of the User's load profile, which, for Flicker evaluations will generally be at least one week.